C29H25N3O5/CHNO-Pixel-Code-Pro/README.en.md

 7. A webpage woule pop up with an alert saying the website is trying to download a profile.
 Press the "Allow" Button.
 8. You will get another alert that the profile has been downloaded.
 9. Open settings. a "Profile Downloaded" tab would appear above the "Airplane Mode".
 Click on that tab.
-10. Tap on the profile you just created.
 11. Tap on "Install" at the top right corner.
 12. Enter the passcode of your device if you have one.
 13. Tap on "Install" at the top right corner.